ivvvory/Python-to-Lua-IDE-wip-/README.md

 4. runner.py: Main Program
 runner.py is the entry point of the Lua interpreter.
 It allows you to either:

-Run a Lua file.
+##Run a Lua file.
-Enter an interactive mode where you can type and run Lua code directly in the console. python
+##Enter an interactive mode where you can type and run Lua code directly in the console.
-Copy code

 def run_lua_code(code):
     lexer = LuaLexer()
     parser = LuaParser(lexer)